jeffersonrj14/jeffersonrj14/README.md

 <!--🚀 About Me-->

 - 🌱 In October 2023, I began learning web development (full-stack development) at ZTM.
 This might take a lot of time to finish, my target was to complete it within 6 months of learning, by April 1, 2024.
 However, I think I might extend it to June 2024.
+> Any advice is welcome, so I can also learn from other developers, etc.
 <!--🌱🤔 -->
 - :speaking_head: I Speak 3 Languages:
     - Indonesia - Mother Tongue Language